CTSRD-CHERI/cheribsd-getting-started/src/installing/README.md

 Console type [xterm]:
 ```

-In most cases, simply hitting enter will be the right thing to do.
+In most cases, simply hitting Enter will be the right thing to do.
 This will enter `bsdinstall`, the interactive FreeBSD installer.

 ### bsdinstall